ebebbington/depcheck/README.md

 ## Documentation

-**depcheck** checks for anny unused dependencies in your project.
+**depcheck** checks for any unused dependencies in your project.
 It will pull dependencies used in `deps.ts` and `tests/deps.ts` or `test/deps.ts`, and check if each one is used within your project.